tielyrr/Fujita-Lab--Project/README.md

 ![ncbi_db_p](https://github.com/user-attachments/assets/2f869eca-aa7c-4298-a7a7-8c794da172f5)

 ### Brief Description of Files
-**numos_27.py**
+**numos.py** *(stands for ncbi updates macOS)*

 class NCBI_auto_updates()
 - It checks NCBI (ncbi.nlm.nih.gov), using their command-line interface, for any new genomes that are not in our existing collection on our local computer.
-- If it finds new data, it checks for and handles duplicates, downloads the new data, then writes a CSV to be used in the inheriting class.
+- If it finds new data, it checks for and handles duplicates, downloads the new data, then writes a CSV for easy-viewing and access to file paths.
 - A text file is written with a log of each update, a record of changes, successes, and failures.
 - An archive of the last metadata file you had before the update is saved.
+- A text file 'data_to_upload.txt' with the list of data to be uploaded  to MySQL is created to be used in the next class.

 class parse_upload()
+- Reads 'data_to_upload.txt' into a list, then accesses the file paths in the CSV with those accession numbers.
 - Calculates and writes the data we need from the GFFs and FNAs to the MySQL database as it iterates through each GFF line-by-line.

 class adams_gff_gen()
-- Written by my advisor and PHD student Adam Rosso to make it easier to get the data from the gffs.
-(Converts them to a dictionary like the 'json' python package does)
+- Written by my advisor and PHD student Adam Rosso to make it easier to get the data from the gffs. *(Converts them to a dictionary like the 'json' python package does.)*

-*Once the process is properly streamlined, the numos_27.py file can be made into an executable using pyinstaller to auto-update*
+This script is set using MacOS Crontab to run every Sunday at 11pm. https://theautomatic.net/2020/11/18/how-to-schedule-a-python-script-on-a-mac/

 **dataframes.py**
 - Takes information from MySQL to be further analyzed and/or graphed in python.

 **window_variation.py**
 - Used to determine most and least variable genomes by GC content amongst 100kb windows.
 - **Data** folder was derived from this script for quick use in future analyses.
+Contains all of the genomes and chromosome IDs we used.

 # Analysis
 ### General Process
-- Data was matched to its relatives with the established MySQL relationships and basic joins.
+- Data was matched to its relatives with the established MySQL relationships, basic joins, and subqueries.
 Sub-sequences were cut from the main chromosome sequence with the coordinates given in or calculated from the GFF.
-- Stored procedures for various desired analyses assignined variables, created temmporary tables, and used loops to calculate GC content (Number of 'G' and 'C' per sequence  divided by the length of the sequence minus any 'N' content, which is 'unknown').
+- Stored procedures for various desired analyses: assignined variables, created temporary tables, and used loops to calculate GC content (Number of 'G' and 'C' per sequence  divided by the length of the sequence minus any 'N' content, which is 'unknown').
 - Data was taken from temporary tables and queries and converted to Pandas dataframes for further analysis and visualization.

 ### Vizualization